Class: Tango & Youth

 Class: Salsa, Samba, & Youth

 Melissa Corpus is a Dancer, Teacher and Choreographer in Austin, Texas.
 Since 2010, she has been teaching samba no pe focusing on footwork, technique and the joy of the Brazilian spirit.
 Melissa has worked with Austin Samba, the largest samba school in the United States, as a choreographer, director and principal dancer.
-She has traveled to Brazil and throughout the United States to study with Patrick Carvalho and members of Cia Dom, Ana Laidley, Rosangela Silvestre.
-Rodrigo Marques and Pedro Rosa.
+She has traveled to Brazil and throughout the United States to study with Patrick Carvalho and members of Cia Dom, Ana Laidley, Rosangela Silvestre, Danielle Lima, Rodrigo Marques and Pedro Rosa.
 In 2014, she paraded in Rio de Janeiro with the legendary G.R.E.S.
 Estação Primeira de Mangueira.

 Class: Salsa Aerobics & Youth